Vance, Alabama: Geography

-Most of the town of Vance is located in southeastern Tuscaloosa County, with the town center at 33°9'52.276" North, 87°13'54.185" West (33.164521, -87.231718).
+Most of the town of Vance is located in southeastern Tuscaloosa County.
 The town extends south into Bibb County.
 U.S. Route 11 passes through the center of the town, leading west 21 mi to Tuscaloosa and northeast 36 mi to downtown Birmingham.
 Interstate 59 parallels Route 11 and serves Vance via Exit 89, adjacent to the Mercedes-Benz plant.

 According to the U.S. Census Bureau, the town has a total area of 26.5 km2, of which 26.4 sqkm is land and 0.1 sqkm, or 0.29%, is water.

 Climate

 Average annual rainfall is 54.9 in.